marcellina-from-alexandria/whitepaper/README.md

 # THIS DOCUMENT IS UNDER CONSTRUCTION!!!
 PLEASE DON'T JUDGE ME TOO HARD

+# ALSO CHECK THE ISSUES TAB FOR THINGS THAT NEED TO BE CORRECTED BECAUSE THERE ARE SOME IMPORTANT IDEAS IN THERE!!

 # Alexandria Trust
 ### By Marcellina (marcellina@alex-trust.org)
 *Abstract: A description of a DAO to incentivize storing humanity's knowledge forever, with high fidelity.*